Skip to content

 Arm setup

-If you are using the Kinova Gen3 arm with the codebase, follow the additional setup steps below:
+To use the Kinova Gen3 arm with our codebase, please follow the additional setup steps below:

 Kortex API